-If you believe in building good habits, eating well, and pushing yourself to the next level — you’re probably someone who would like a structured meal platform.
-Whether you like to cook a big meal on Sunday to last you for a few days, are controlling for portion size, or want to lay out every single breakfast, lunch, and dinner for a week, let The Manual guide you through seven of the best meal prep containers on the market.
+If you believe in building good habits, eating well, and pushing yourself to the next level, you’re probably someone who would thrive with a structured meal platform.
+Whether you like to cook a big meal on Sunday to last you for a few days, are controlling for portion size, or want to lay out every single breakfast, lunch, and dinner for a week, let The Manual introduce you to some of the best meal prep containers on the market.

 We focused on BPA-free plastic containers for their lightweight and low cost.
-Featuring temperature resistance, easy clean-up, and impressive durability, plastic containers came out on top as the preferred container in the meal prep planning world.
+Featuring temperature resistance, easy clean-up, and impressive durability, these plastic options came out on top as the preferred container in the meal prep-planning world.

 This three-compartment food container features clear lids, deep capacity, and a self-insulated polypropylene walled compartments to keep hot foods hot and cold foods cold.
-And with three divided compartments, it has never been easier to get in your carbs, proteins, and veggies.
-These containers are also stackable, which is perfect for alleviating the tupperware avalanche tha threatens to swallow you every time you open your cabinet.
+And, with three divided compartments, it makes it easy to get in your carbs, proteins, and veggies.
+These containers are also stackable, which is perfect for alleviating the tupperware avalanche that threatens to swallow you every time you open your cabinet.

 Taking their cue from Japanese bento boxes, these leak-proof containers from The Meal Lab offer plenty of space for all your eats.
 The number one best-seller in meal-prep containers on Amazon, these bento boxes are solid, durable, and guaranteed not to warp, crack, or otherwise come apart.

-Glasslock 18-Piece Oven Safe Assortment Set, Blue, $34
+Glasslock 18-Piece Oven Safe Assortment Set – $34

-These heavy-duty glass meal prep containers from Ikea offer portability, convenience, and surprisingly, durability.
+This heavy-duty glass meal prep container from Ikea offer portability, convenience, and surprisingly durability.
 As my personal lunch container, this glass dish has stood up to countless cycles through the microwave and dishwasher, as well as a few falls onto the kitchen floor.
 And, like Glasslock, this container sports a snap-lock lid that seals in both air and liquids, ensuring nothing gets out, not even odors.

 If you want a versatile meal kit that includes more than just a container, you might be interested in a meal prep kit.
 These include plastic meal prep containers with additional useful items and temperature control measures.
-Although these sets might be great for car commuters, they have multiple pieces making them somewhat awkward so might not be the best choice for those of us riding bikes or hopping on public transportation.
+Although these sets might be great for car commuters, they have multiple pieces, making them somewhat awkward.
+A kit might not be the best choice for those of us riding bikes or hopping on public transportation.

-This kit was built to set your meals up for success for a full day.
-There are three separate insulated compartments to hold your meal containers, provide easy access to snacks, and hold two shake/beverage bottles.
+This kit was built to set your up for success all day.
 The meal prep bag comes with three full-size BPA meal containers and an ice pack to keep your edibles chilled.
+There are three, separate insulated compartments to hold your meal containers.
+The bag also provides easy access to snacks and hold two shake/beverage bottles.